 We may have stated in your adverse report that there is already a trade mark that is similar to yours.
 However, if you can satisfy certain criteria under evidence of use, for example: then the examiner may reconsider their adverse finding or accept your application on the basis of the evidence.

-If your trade mark application meets all requirements, it will be registered and you will be notified in writing.
+If your trade mark application meets all requirements, it will be advertised for a two month period in which third parties may oppose registration.
+If it is not opposed, the trade mark will be registered and you will be notified in writing.
 Your trade mark will then be entered in the Australian Official Journal of Trade Marks (AOJTM).
 You will also be able to find it listed in Australian Trade Mark Search.

 Your trade mark application and related documents may contain confidential or commercially sensitive information.
 Some customers don’t want all the information about their trade mark revealed because it contains information that may aid their competitors.